 H.4337 Reps.
 W. Newton and Bannister Grant Subpoena Powers To The Legislative Audit Council; By Amending Section 2-15-40, Relating To The Qualifications For The Director Of The Legislative Audit Council, So As To Expand The Prerequisites For Holding The Position Of Director, Among Other Changes; By Amending Section 2-15-61, Relating To Access To Agency Records, So As To Expand The Legislative Audit Council Access To Records And Facilities Upon Request And To Provide Penalties For Failing To Comply; And By Amending Section 2-15-120, Relating To The Confidentiality Of Records, So As To Further Define Which Records Are Considered Confidential And To Revise The Definition Of "Records."
-Referred to Judiciary Passed by the House and Sent to the Senate → Referred to Senate Finance H.3113 Rep. Dillard et al. Relating to Infant Safe Havens, so as to Allow for the use of Newborn Safety Devices, and for Other Purposes Referred To Judiciary Heard Wednesday, January 28, 2026 By House a Judiciary Subcommittee → The Bill was Discussed but Not Voted on Due to Time Constraints.
-H.3188 Rep. Long Firefighter Training Reimbursement Referred To Ways and Means Heard in a House Ways and Means Subcommittee on March 26 → Adjourned Debate H.3535 Reps.
+Referred to Judiciary Passed by the House and Sent to the Senate → Referred to Senate Finance H.3188 Rep. Long Firefighter Training Reimbursement Referred To Ways and Means Heard in a House Ways and Means Subcommittee on March 26 → Adjourned Debate H.3535 Reps.
 Wooten et. al. Helping Alleviate Lawful Obstruction (HALO) Act Referred To Judiciary Heard by Criminal Laws Subcommittee Tuesday, April 8, 2025 → Meeting Adjourned Prior to Discussion of the Bill H.4265 Reps.
-McGinnis et. al. Relating To Penalties For Fires On Certain Lands, So As To Increase The Penalties For Violations Of Chapter 35, Title 48; And By Repealing Section 48-35-55 Relating To Fire Regulation Exemptions Referred to Judiciary Heard in Criminal Laws Subcommittee meeting on Tuesday, April 8, 2025 → Adjourned Debate H4696 Reps.
-McCravy, Pope and Chumley Amends Section 63-7-40 to Change the Age Limit for Infants Who May be Legally Surrendered at a Safe Haven.
-Raises the Referred To Judiciary Scheduled to be Heard Wednesday, January 28, 2026 by House Judiciary
+McGinnis et. al. Relating To Penalties For Fires On Certain Lands, So As To Increase The Penalties For Violations Of Chapter 35, Title 48; And By Repealing Section 48-35-55 Relating To Fire Regulation Exemptions Referred to Judiciary Heard in Criminal Laws Subcommittee meeting on Tuesday, April 8, 2025 → Adjourned Debate H.3093 Rep. Moss Enhanced Penalties for Assaulting a First Responder or Healthcare Worker Referred To Judiciary H.3113 Rep. Dillard et al. Relating to Infant Safe Havens, so as to Allow for the use of Newborn Safety Devices, and for Other Purposes Referred To Judiciary Scheduled to be Heard Wednesday, January 28th, 2026 by House a Judiciary Subcommittee at 10:00AM in Blatt 516